ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-support/build-a-native-executable.md

    Generating artifacts

    Building the native image.
-This my take a while
+This may take a while

    Sending build context to Docker daemon  34.99MB Step 1/11 : FROM ballerina/native-builder:latest as build